jdhuntx/jdhuntx.github.io/projects.markdown

     </tbody>
 </table>
 <p>
-Helped lead the team in technical direction and architecture towards moving our back-end services to be organization aware for our single-tenant to multi-tenant initiative.
-Researched providers and made recommendations for improving our identity management solution, helping to design a solution that was provider agnostic and more fault tolerant.
-Designed and led implementation of our authorization system using Go, Postgres, Keto, and Kubernetes.
-Led discovery and technical task creation for migrating our React based user interface from single-tenant service calls to multi-tenant service calls.
+Lead the team in technical direction and architecture towards moving our back-end services to be organization aware for our single-tenant to multi-tenant initiative.
+Created a multi-phased plan to migrate our database schemas and services for the multi-tenant initiative.
+Led other engineers on the steps and ramped them up on how they could help with the effort.
+Designed and implemented the database schema changes, migration scripts, and Go service changes for the multi-tenant initiative.
+Researched authentication providers and made recommendations for improving our identity management solution to enhance security and service to service communication.
+Designed and led implementation of a proof-of-concept authorization system to replace our existing system, using Go, Postgres, Keto, and Kubernetes.
 </p>

 <hr />